 Water Kefir is harder to find.
 You can buy your starter kit online and some markets in New York city sell them.
 For an easier option, Kevita is a good brand for water Kefir in organic stores.

 Although you can find it in supermarkets, I prefer making my own version.
 It usually comes out tastier and less salty!
-Sauerkraut is full of Vitamins A, C, K, and B as well as essential minerals like Manganese and Magnesium.
+Sauerkraut is full of Vitamins A, C, K, and B, as well as essential minerals like Manganese and Magnesium.

 For a spicier version, feel free to use some kimchi.
-This Korean pickled cabbage is so tasty and good for you!
+This Korean pickled cabbage is so tasty and so good for you!

-Because you keep the jar in the fridge, and there is a high vinegar content, there is no need to sterilize the jars.
+Because you keep the jar in the fridge and there is a high vinegar content, there is no need to sterilize the jars.